 We’re well into the 21st century, and one of the big things on the minds of the world’s technologists is improving propulsion.
-Cars, trucks, and buses are moving from conventional gasoline-powered internal combustion engines to hybrid engines, diesel engines running on vegetable oil, and fuel cells.
-Airplane manufacturers are designing better and more powerful jet engines.
+Cars, trucks, and buses are moving from conventional gasoline and hybrid engines to electric power.
+Airplane manufacturers are designing better and more powerful jet engines (and are also experimenting with electric power).
 Submarines are being built with engines that require no moving parts.
 And rocket scientists are trying to figure out the best means of propulsion to use for sending spacecraft to Mars and beyond.
-High-tech solutions to get from point A to point B with greater efficiency and lower cost are appearing constantly.
+High-tech solutions to get from point A to point B with greater efficiency and lower cost (Hyperloop, anyone?) are appearing constantly.

 And yet, sometimes the best way forward is to go back.
-Steam power for cars is making a comeback, for example.
-What was thought to be a dead-end approach a century ago has turned out to have some redeeming qualities after all, now that technology, materials, and engineering methods have caught up with it.
-The latest blast from the past, though, really blows my mind.
 The brightest and best in the field of marine propulsion have come to the startling conclusion that if you want a reliable, inexpensive, and efficient way to move ships across the ocean, you might try…the wind.

 The twist is that instead of using conventional masted sails, you can send the whole sail aloft, tethered to the ship by a rope—just like a kite.
 Using kites to pull vehicles along isn’t new; it’s been done for everything from surfboards, skis, and rollerblades to buggies and small boats.
 Such kites are known as power kites or traction kites.
 But multiply the size of these kites by ten or even a hundred times, add some sophisticated deployment and control mechanisms, and you have something else entirely: a kite sail, which can pull a large yacht or even a cargo ship.